-usually around April 20th: senior honors talks; program faculty meet to award honors and prizes.
+usually around April 20th: Senior Talks in Art History; readers and tutors send comments to the Art History administrative assistant; program faculty meet to award honors and prizes.

-usually by April 30th: all candidates informed as to status of their project (no honors, honors, or high honors); students will receive copies of the written evaluations from all their readers.
+usually by April 30th: all candidates informed as to status of their project (Credit Only, Honors, or High Honors); students will receive copies of the written evaluations from all their readers.